saixiao/ChessEngine/README.md

 </div>

-# About Engine
+## About Engine

-This chess engine uses alpha-beta pruning algorithm to search for best moves
+This chess engine uses alpha-beta pruning algorithm to search for best moves.

-The evaluation engine calculates position based on a few Heuristics
+The evaluation engine calculates position based on a few Heuristics:
 1. Total Piece Values
 2. Piece Positions (ie. pawns are more valuable futher down the board since they can promote)
-        a.
-Early game positions
+    * Early game positions
-        b.
-Mid game positions
+    * Mid game positions
-        c.
-Late game positions
+    * Late game positions

 ## To Try out the chess engine